-The Singapore Companies Act allows ACRA strike a company off the Register if there is reason to believe that a company has ceased operation or has fulfilled certain conditions.
+The Singapore Companies Act allows ACRA to strike a company off the Register if there is a reason to believe that a company has ceased operation or has fulfilled certain conditions.

 Conditions for Striking Off

 The ACRA will strike a company off the Register only if the company can meet the following conditions:

 - The company is not and will not be involved in any court proceedings, whether in or outside Singapore;

 - The company has no assets and liabilities;